ScooloV/bbpedia/docs/death_zone/match_events.md

 ### (7-8, 5) PELTED WITH PROJECTILES

-*The crowd, whether because they disapprove of what's happening on the pitch or because they're just bored, start flinnging empty bottles, discarded food baskets, rotten fruit and all manner of other projectiles at the players.
+*The crowd, whether because they disapprove of what's happening on the pitch or because they're just bored, start flinging empty bottles, discarded food baskets, rotten fruit and all manner of other projectiles at the players.
 It's not enough to cause any harm, but it really does start piling up..*

 For the remainder of the drive, any attempts to pick up the ball suffer an additional -1 modifier.
 In addition, if a player wishes to Rush more than once during their activation, the second (and any subsequent attempts) will suffer a -1 modifier.